neutralinojs/neutralinojs.github.io/docs/release-notes/framework.md

 ## v4.6.0

 ### API: Process spawning API
-We have `os.execCommand` for launching processes, but it's synchronous, meaning, the developer has to wait unti process completion to receive `pid`, `stdOut` and `stdErr`. `execCommand` is not suitable for long-running processes.
+We have `os.execCommand` for launching processes, but it's synchronous, meaning, the developer has to wait until process completion to receive `pid`, `stdOut` and `stdErr`. `execCommand` is not suitable for long-running processes.
 The new spawning API offers API functions for handling long-running processes in a multi-threaded way.

 - `os.spawnProcess(command)`: Spawns a process and returns `id` (A virtual Neutralino-scoped pid) and `pid` (Operating system-level pid).
 - `os.getSpawnedProcesses()`: Returns a list of spawned processes.